How to provide drink-drive rehabilitation scheme (DDRS) courses and the role of the courts.

 The maximum course fee is currently £250 and this includes consideration of payment processing charges such as cheque, direct debit and credit card payments, BACS transfer or instalment payments.
 It is important to ensure the fee for attending an approved DDRS course is maintained at a level which is affordable for the large majority of offenders.
 If fees are set too high this may result in a low take up as described on page 23 of the TRL report number 613 and the courts may be unable to refer offenders in sufficient numbers to make courses viable.

-Course providers may change the level of course fee originally submitted at course approval by giving DSA 30 calendar days notice of the proposed change.
+Course providers may change the level of course fee originally submitted at course approval by giving DVSA 30 calendar days notice of the proposed change.

 A course provider may agree to an offender paying the course fee in instalments, rather than in one single payment.
 However, the fee must be paid in full before the completion of the course and not exceed the maximum fee.

 Where payment is taken by instalment, providers may wish to warn offenders before entering into such an agreement that a certificate of course completion may not be issued if there is a failure to make payment for the course in accordance with section 34B (4) RTOA.

 Course providers should not take payment, or place offenders on courses, in advance of receiving a referral order from the court or a transferred order from another provider.
 If an offender contacts a course provider in advance of their court case or immediately after sentencing but before the referral order is received, the course provider is advised to take the full details and contact the sentencing court directly to check if they are in fact the named course provider.
 No offender should be encouraged to attend a course or to make payment before the referral order is received from the court.
 For guidance on the transfer of offenders between course providers after sentencing.